 The Safest Infant Carseats: Best, Better or Basic?
 How does your infant seat compare?

 Today, Consumer Reports released the first round of ratings using their new test methodology for evaluating infant child seats.
 With cautious optimism, we feel this is likely to be a big step forward and should help parents to compare the crash safety of carseats.
-In the long term, like the NHTSA 5-star ratings and IIHS Best Pick ratings for automobiles, more rigorous testing can often lead to better product designs in the future.
+In the long term, just like the 5-star rating system from NHTSA and the IIHS Top Safety Pick ratings for automobiles, more rigorous testing often leads to better product designs in the future.
 Though many of us in the Child Passenger Safety industry have had our concerns about previous ratings, there are definitely improvements that were made over the last few years.

 The new Consumer Reports carseat crash test was developed to be more rigorous than federal standards.
 CR realizes that all carseats meet basic safety standards and wanted to develop a test to determine which seats provide an extra level of protection.
 This new test was designed by an automotive safety engineer and peer-reviewed by an independent crash testing expert with 40 years of experience in the field.
 It is conducted on an actual contemporary vehicle seat (a 2010 Ford Flex 2nd row seat) with a floor below it, unlike the government test which has a 70’s era back seat test bench with no floor.
 There’s a front seat back, called the blocker plate, installed in front of the test seat to simulate a front seat, which is used to test potential injury, and the speed of the test is set at 35 mph.
 Testing is performed at an independent, outside testing facility.
 The new crash test ratings scale will no longer use the circular blobs, but will instead indicate “basic,” “better,” or “best” at providing crash protection above and beyond baseline standards.